SarahMDal/6540-database-project/Documentation.md

 #### A description of the columns:

-artist_id: unique identifier from the artists table
+`artist_id`: unique identifier from the artists table

-affil_id: unique identifier from the affiliations table
+`affil_id`: unique identifier from the affiliations table

-Artist Name: renamed from artist_name and is the current active name of the performing artist
+`Artist Name`: renamed from artist_name and is the current active name of the performing artist

-Affiliation Name: renamed from affil_name and is the name of the entity the artist is connected with.
+`Affiliation Name`: renamed from affil_name and is the name of the entity the artist is connected with.
 These identifiers are important for emerging artists as some places are significant in the electronic music culture and signify an artists prominence.

-Affiliation Type: renamed from affil_type, this column describes the relationship to the artist.
+`Affiliation Type`: renamed from affil_type, this column describes the relationship to the artist.
 This could be radio stations, clubs, residencies, other performing artists, festivals, etc.

-Location: renamed from affil_city, this provides a geographic location for the artist.
+`Location`: renamed from affil_city, this provides a geographic location for the artist.
 This is important for people looking to hire the artist or for people interested in a particular sound associated with a locale.

-Website: renamed from affil_url, this provides a link to the affiliated entity.
+`Website`: renamed from affil_url, this provides a link to the affiliated entity.

 ### Columns: